 There are several reasons for pumpkin plant wilt.
 The best way to figure out which one may be the cause of your wilting pumpkin plants is to rule out the simplest explanation first.

 Lack of water might be the reason for pumpkin leaves that are wilting.
 Although the large leaves aid in shading the soil and keeping roots cool, the plants still need water.
-During the heat of the summer, pumpkins need between 1-1 ½ inches (2.5-4 cm.) of water per week.
+During the heat of the summer, pumpkins need between 1 and 1 ½ inches (2.5-4 cm.) of water per week.
 Water the pumpkins deeply and slowly once a week at the base of the plant rather than overhead briefly each day.

 During extended heat waves, you may even need to water a bit more.
 It’s not unusual to see wilting pumpkin plants during the heat of the day, but this should be temporary.
 If you see that your pumpkins are wilting in the morning, they’re most likely water-stressed.